ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 image: #TODO
 ---

 Kotlin has quickly risen to popularity as an alternative language to Java.
-In this blog series, we will first get a Kotlin crash-course examining some of the design between Kotlin and Java, and then add some Kotlin code to an existing Java Spring Boot microservice in part two.
+This blog series will first provide a crash-course in Kotlin examining some of the design differences between Kotlin and Java, and then add some Kotlin code to an existing Java Spring Boot microservice in part two.

 # Kotlin 101
 <!-- TODO ADD IMAGE HERE.
 Maybe school blackboard with 'kotlin 101' on it or something-->
 Kotlin was introduced by JetBrains in 2011 as a new language for the JVM.
 It was designed to be fully interoperable with Java, and in several cases, has replaced it.
-In 2019, Google announced that Kotlin was now the offical language for Android development.
+In 2019, Google announced that Kotlin was now the official language for Android development.
 Tools such as Spring Boot and [JHipster](https://www.jhipster.tech/) allow you to start from scratch with Kotlin, but you can also seamlessly add Kotlin to an existing Java codebase!